RogueRope/SurvivalGuide/how-to-get-in.md

 ## Give your order number to the greeter.

 You made it!
-Make sure to bring your order number, so we can verify payment, you will get a release statement to sign.
+Make sure to bring your order confirmation with the qr-code, so we can verify payment, you will get a release statement to sign.

 Next we will measure your body temp, if it's above 37.2 C you will be asked to leave, no refunds.